opensearch-project/documentation-website/_dashboards/workspace/manage-workspace.md

 ![Workspaces list page]({{site.url}}{{site.baseurl}}/images/workspace/management-workspace/workspace-list-page.png)

-Workspaces list page lists all workspaces that you have permission to access.
+The Workspaces list page displays all workspaces that you have permission to access.
 You could search workspaces by name or filter workspaces by use case.
 It displays the name, use case, description, last update time and associated data sources of each workspace.

 ![Workspace list actions]({{site.url}}{{site.baseurl}}/images/workspace/management-workspace/workspace-list-actions.png)